-An employee unable to return to work after taking all leave in accordance with the Family and Medical Leave Act (Section G of this Article) may request additional leave (with pay if available or without pay) with proper medical certification of the employee's serious health condition.
-In order to maintain proper staffing, the maximum additional leave normally allowed will be no more than three (3) calendar months.
-However, as a reasonable accommodation, a qualified employee with a disability who is unable to return to work after having exhausted the additional three (3) calendar months leave may be offered a brief extension of time to return to work depending on the business needs and the expectation of when the employee may be able to return to work.
+An employee unable to return to work after taking all leave in accordance with the Family and Medical Leave Act (Section F of this Article), may request additional leave (with pay if available or without pay) with proper medical certification of the employee's serious health condition.
+Due to our business needs to maintain proper staffing, the maximum additional leave normally allowed will be no more than three (3) calendar months.
+However, as a reasonable accommodation a qualified employee with a disability who is unable to return to work after having exhausted the additional three (3) calendar months leave, may be offered a brief extension of time to return to work depending on the business needs and the expectation of when the employee may be able to return to work.

-Section E. Sick Leave Donation
+Section D. Sick Leave Donation

-Any employee with twelve (12) months or more of continuous service who has exhausted all paid leave (including sick and vacation) due to a serious, long-term illness of the employee or an immediate family as defined in Article II and who has entered a leave-without-pay status for at least five (5) consecutive days may submit a request to the Human Resources Department for "donation of sick days."
+Any employee with 12 months or more of continuous service who has exhausted all paid leave (including sick and vacation) due to a serious, long-term illness of the employee or their immediate family as defined in Article II and has entered a leave without pay status for at least five consecutive days may submit a request to the Human Resources Department for "donation of sick days."
 The request shall include a doctor's statement explaining the nature of the illness and the anticipated date for returning to work, provided this information has not already been received.
-The City Administrator, Human Resources Director, and Department Director will determine if the request is valid.
+The City Administrator, Human Resources Director and Department Director will determine if the request is valid.
 If so, then the Human Resources Department will send a request to all City departments asking for sick leave donations.
-Employees may donate up to five (5) sick days and should contact the Human Resources Director to complete the necessary forms in order to make the transfer.
-No employee may receive more than eighty (80) transferred sick days while in the service of the City.
+Employees may donate up to five sick days and should contact the Human Resources Director to complete the necessary forms to make the transfer.
+No employee may receive more than 80 transferred sick days while in the service of the City.
 The confidentiality of the employees requesting and giving donated sick leave will be protected.
-The employee may be retroactively paid for the first five leave-withoutpay days, providing he/she receives sufficient donations.
+The employee may be retroactively paid for the first five leave-without-pay days, providing they receive sufficient donations.

-Section F. Leave for Adoption, Pregnancy, Childbirth, and Nursing an Infant
+Section E. Leave for Adoption, Pregnancy, Childbirth, and Nursing an Infant

-The purpose of this section is to provide time for employees to be absent from employment for the purpose of adoption, pregnancy, childbirth, and nursing an infant, where applicable.
+The purpose of this section is to provide time for employees to be absent from employment for the purpose of adoption, pregnancy, childbirth and nursing an infant, where applicable.
 Except when the employee uses accrued paid leave, leave for adoption, pregnancy, childbirth, and nursing an infant is otherwise considered and treated as leave without pay.
 Whether paid or unpaid, such leave shall also be considered and treated as FMLA leave (see Section F of this Article).